fresh-creations/tammy/README.md

 # Quick start
 For a quick start:
-1. make sure to install ffmpeg and libsndfile `sudo apt-get install ffmpeg libsndfile` and git-lfs.
+1. make sure to install ffmpeg and libsndfile `sudo apt-get install ffmpeg libsndfile1` and [git-lfs](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage).
 2. install tammy by cloning this repo and running `pip install .`
 3. run `python run_tammy.py` which will use the default settings in `settings\settings_cpu.yaml` and default song `thoughtsarebeings_clip.wav`.